AARP Hearing Center

 Background

-Some telecommunications and utility companies are part of complex corporate structures that can pose risks to consumers.
+Some utility companies have complex corporate structures that can pose risks to consumers.
 For example, they may have regulated and unregulated affiliates and subsidiaries.
+These subsidiaries have the same corporate parent.
+However, they can participate in markets that are closed to the utilities’ traditional, regulated divisions.
+This can lead to consumer harm.
 A utility might buy goods or services from an affiliate at inflated prices and pass those costs on to utility customers.
+Regulators thus have an essential role to play in ensuring that subsidiaries and affiliates do not decrease competition, cause higher rates, or lead to consumer harm.

 SUBSIDIARIES AND AFFILIATES: Policy